Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

 \subsubsection{Analytic explanation of volume effects in Drell--Yan}

-\addsuppsubsubsection{Analytic explanation of volume effects in Drell--Yan} The global SMEFT analyses performed in this work explore a large number of independent parameters.
-In total, the fits involve a 374-dimensional Wilson coefficient space using neutral- and charged-current Drell--Yan measurements with electron and muon final states.

-It is important to distinguish between constraints derived from marginal posterior distributions and profile likelihood constraints.
+\addsuppsubsubsection{Analytic explanation of volume effects in Drell--Yan} The global SMEFT analyses performed in this work explore high-dimensional parameter spaces in which volume effects make it particularly important to distinguish between constraints derived from marginal posterior distributions and profile likelihood constraints.
 The marginal posterior for a parameter $C_i$ from $\vec{C}$ is obtained by integrating over the remaining parameters,

 where $\pi(\vec C)$ denotes the prior.
 This integration weights regions of parameter space by both their likelihood and their volume.
 Consequently, extended regions with somewhat lower likelihood can dominate over narrower regions with higher peak likelihood.
-Since the volume scales with a power of the dimensionality, these volume effects become increasingly important in high-dimensional parameter spaces.
+Since the volume scales with the power of the dimensionality, volume effects become increasingly important in high-dimensional parameter spaces.
+Marginal posterior distributions can become dominated by large-volume regions and show spurious tensions with the SM, even though the maximum-likelihood estimate remains close to the SM.
+This behavior is a generic feature of high-dimensional SMEFT analyses with many operators entering observables only at quadratic order, with few dominant linear directions.
 In contrast, profile likelihood constraints are obtained by maximizing the likelihood with respect to the remaining parameters and are therefore insensitive to such effects.